rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Prearchive_Cleanup/Prearchive_Cleanup_Overview.md

 ---

+## Why Have I Never Heard of the CNDA Prearchive?

+Some researchers love to review everything before it is archived in CNDA.
+Others may choose in their settings to archive the scans immediatley without any review.
+More information on prearchive settings and where they are located can be found in part 2 of this document below.

+---

 ## What Is the CNDA Archive?

 The CNDA archive is the normal place in CNDA where you see your image data online and available.
 Images are not stored in a separate system that requires extra steps to retrieve the data.
 "Archive" simply refers to the standard location for managing and processing your image data.